-Marguerites are a small genus of plants ‘Argyranthemum’ that that look very similar to Chrysanthemums.
+Marguerites are a small genus of plants ‘Argyranthemum’.
+They are part of the wider daisy family and look very similar to Chrysanthemums.

-They are frost tender plants originating from Madeira and the Canary Islands.
+They can be frost tender plants originating from Madeira and the Canary Islands.

 Whilst Marguerites are shrubby perennials they are usually treated as annuals and propagated from cuttings or seed each year.